William Lawson (explorer): Removal from office and sent to England

 With the arrival of Governor Lachlan Macquarie in late 1809, the rebel administration of Macarthur and Johnston was dissolved.
 Macquarie ordered Lawson to release the political prisoners at Newcastle that supported Bligh, and on 10 January 1810 Lawson was replaced as Commandant by Lieutenant John Purcell.

 Upon his release, George Crossley took civil legal action against Lawson and several other 'Rum Corps' officers for false imprisonment.
 At a trial in April 1810, Lawson was found guilty of wrongfully imprisoning Crossley and was ordered to contribute to costs and a payment of £500 (reduced to £300 on appeal) to Crossley.

 Macquarie then had Lawson sent to England to act as a witness in the court-martial against Johnston for his leading role in the mutiny and treason against Governor Bligh.
 Lawson remained in England until 1812.

 Expedition crossing the Blue Mountains

 Lawson returned to Sydney in 1812 as a lieutenant in the NSW Veteran's Company and was placed in charge of the detachment stationed at Liverpool.
 He started work on building a mansion at his land grant in Prospect which was eventually completed in 1821 and which he named Veteran Hall after his commanding role in the Veteran's Company.
 Lawson also took interest in becoming a wool-producer and became active in exploring for land to acquire for sheep farming.

 Lawson commenced the exploration of the Blue Mountains alongside Blaxland and William Charles Wentworth on 11 May 1813.
-He kept a journal of the expedition titled, 'W Lawsons Narrative.
+He kept a journal of the expedition titled, 'W. Lawson's Narrative.
 Across Blue Mountains [sic]'.
 In his first entry he writes: